AlexeyKopchinskiy/Portfolio-project-4-v2/README.md

 - ✅ Tested login throttling and CSRF protection
 - ✅ Confirmed Heroku deployment with static file handling (WhiteNoise)

----

-### 🧪 Browser & Device Coverage

-Manual testing was performed on:
-- Chrome (desktop & mobile)
-- Firefox
-- Safari (iOS)
-- Edge
-- Android Chrome

----

-This manual testing process ensured that Coders Sushi Bar delivers a stable, intuitive experience across user roles and devices.
-Let me know if you’d like to complement this with automated test coverage or a checklist for certification.

-### ✅ Steps to Validate Django Templates Using W3C Validator
+### ✅ Steps taken to Validate Django Templates Using W3C Validator
-- 1️⃣ Open your browser's Developer Tools (F12 → Elements tab).
+- 1️⃣ Open browser's Developer Tools (F12 → Elements tab).
 - 2️⃣ Find the rendered HTML of the Django page.
 - 3️⃣ Right-click → "View Page Source" or "Inspect" → Copy the full HTML.
-- 4️⃣ Go to W3C Validator.
+- 4️⃣ Go to W3C Validator (https://validator.w3.org/).
 - 5️⃣ Choose "Validate by Direct Input" and paste the copied HTML.
 - 6️⃣ Click "Check" and review the errors/warnings.
 - 7️⃣ Fix any structural issues in your Django templates ( folder).